vmous/presentations/hypothesis-testing/deck.md

 * [Five Guidelines for Using P values](http://blog.minitab.com/blog/adventures-in-statistics/five-guidelines-for-using-p-values)
 * [How to calculate P Value](http://www.wikihow.com/Calculate-P-Value)
 * [Compare observed and expected frequencies](http://graphpad.com/support/faqid/1789/)
+* [How Not To Run An A/B Test](http://www.evanmiller.org/how-not-to-run-an-ab-test.html) - Nice article on why you should resist leaking preliminary results.
 * Do [the test](http://onlinestatbook.com/2/logic_of_hypothesis_testing/sign_conf.html)